Mudaykirann/BLOG_API/README.md

 ---

 ## 🔮 Roadmap -- Features need to be Added.
+- [ ] Need to Refine the Response Object
 - [ ] Add category filtering and tag support
 - [ ] Image upload for blog posts
 - [ ] Email verification on registration